MIPT-ILab/mipt-mips/README.md

 This project is a part of [ILab](https://mipt.ru/drec/about/ilab/) activity at [Moscow Institute of Physics and Technology](http://phystech.edu/) (MIPT).

-The main aim of the project is to teach the students the computer architecture through development of a microprocessor implementing the [MIPS](http://en.wikipedia.org/wiki/MIPS32) instruction set in both functional and performance simulators.
+The main goal of the project is to teach the students the computer architecture through development of a microprocessor implementing the [MIPS](http://en.wikipedia.org/wiki/MIPS32) instruction set in both functional and performance simulators.

 ### May I contribute?